When users click on your product, they’re sent to a landing page on your website for that product. Set the URL for this landing page with the link

 - Pre-select the correct variant.
 Link to your landing page with the correct variant selected.
-Users who see the product they clicked on are more likely purchase it.
-Still remember to submit your variant details through the appropriate attributes such as
+Users who see the product they clicked on are more likely to purchase it.
+It's still important to submit your variant details through the appropriate attributes such as color

 - Use as few redirects as possible.
 Redirects increase the time between a user clicking on your product and loading your landing page.
 Lengthy loading times cause your users to have a negative experience.

-- Make sure all redirects are to the same verified domain to prevent errors.
+- Make sure all redirects are set to the same verified domain to prevent errors.